valanm22/documentation/learn/getting_started/quick_start.md

 ## And that's it

-With MeiliSearch up and running, check out [MeiliSearch 101](/learn/getting_started/meilisearch_101.md) for a quick overview of the main features or the [API references](/reference/api/README.md) to get started!
+You now know all the basics: how to create an index, add documents, check the status of an asynchronous task, and perform a search.
+To keep going, check out [MeiliSearch 101](/learn/getting_started/meilisearch_101.md) for a guided overview of the main features or the [API references](/reference/api/README.md) to dive right in!